-Department Honors in political science are awarded to graduating majors who have achieved an average of 3.5 in political science courses and who have successfully completed a significant research project in the senior year.
-The research project will be undertaken in a senior capstone course in political science and it will culminate in an honors thesis that will be presented in the spring of the senior year.
+Department Honors in political science are awarded to graduating majors who have achieved an average of 3.67 in political science courses and who have successfully completed a significant research project in the senior year.
+The research project will be undertaken in a senior capstone course in political science (or in an independent study) and it will culminate in an honors thesis that will be presented in the spring of the senior year.
 Capstone seminars will represent four sub-fields of the discipline: American politics, comparative politics, international relations, and political theory and they will be offered each academic year.

 In the second semester of their junior year, eligible students will receive a letter from the political science department inviting them to participate in the honors program.
 Students who accept this invitation are responsible for communicating acceptance to the department during the second semester of their junior year.
-Because the research project is undertaken as part of the senior capstone seminar, students interested in pursuing Honors must develop a research project that is associated with a senior capstone seminar.
-Before leaving campus in the final semester of the junior year, students must present a research project proposal to the faculty member in charge of the capstone seminar in which he or she will enroll.
+Because the research project is undertaken as part of the senior capstone seminar or independent study, students interested in pursuing Honors must develop a research project that is associated with a senior capstone seminar or independent study.
+Before leaving campus in the final semester of the junior year, students must present a research project proposal to the faculty member in charge of the capstone seminar or indepedent study in which he or she will enroll.
 The faculty member's acceptance of the proposal also serves as the student's acceptance into the Honors program, and the faculty member becomes the student's thesis director.
 Honors candidates will be afforded a pre-pre-registration process to assure placement in the appropriate capstone seminar.

 Guidelines for Honors Proposals